General program and application questions

 All of our programs are in-person and don't offer any online alternatives.

-I have completed some of the pre-requisite coursework for the Computational Linguistics Program, but not all of it.
-Can I still apply for the program?
+I have only completed some of the prerequisite coursework for the Computational Linguistics program.
+Can I still apply?

 Yes, if you have completed some of the prerequisite coursework, we encourage you to apply.
-Applications are considered in their entirety.
+Our strongest applicants for the MS program have a background in computer science and advanced mathematics including calculus; however, all applications are considered in their entirety.

 Are research opportunities available to graduate students?